HMS Endeavour: Purchase and refit by the Admiralty

 On 27 May 1768, Cook took command of Earl of Pembroke, valued in March at £2,307.
 5s.
 6d. but ultimately purchased for £2,840.
 10s.
 11d. and assigned for use in the Society's expedition.
-She was refitted at Deptford by the dock's master shipwright Adam Hayes on the River Thames for the sum of £2,294, almost the price of the ship itself.
-The hull was sheathed and caulked to protect against shipworm, and a third internal deck installed to provide cabins, a powder magazine and storerooms.
+She was refitted at Deptford by the dock's master shipwright Adam Hayes on the River Thames for the sum of £2,294, almost the price of the ship herself.
+The hull was recaulked and copper sheathed to protect against shipworm, and a third internal deck installed to provide cabins, a powder magazine and storerooms.
 The new cabins provided around 2 m2 of floorspace apiece being allocated to Cook and the Royal Society representatives: naturalist Joseph Banks, Banks' assistants Daniel Solander and Herman Spöring, astronomer Charles Green, and artists Sydney Parkinson and Alexander Buchan.
-These cabins encircled the officer's mess.
-The Great Cabin at the rear of the deck was designed as a workroom for Cook and the Royal Society.
-On the rear lower deck, cabins facing on to the mate's mess were assigned to Lieutenants Zachary Hickes and John Gore, ship's surgeon William Monkhouse, the gunner Stephen Forwood, ship's master Robert Molyneux, and the captain's clerk Richard Orton.
+These cabins encircled the officers' mess.
+The great cabin at the rear of the deck was designed as a workroom for Cook and the Royal Society.
+On the rear lower deck, cabins facing on to the mates' mess were assigned to lieutenants Zachary Hickes and John Gore, ship's surgeon William Monkhouse, the gunner Stephen Forwood, ship's master Robert Molyneux, and the captain's clerk Richard Orton.
 The adjoining open mess deck provided sleeping and living quarters for the marines and crew, and additional storage space.

-A longboat, pinnace and yawl were provided as ship's boats, though the longboat was rotten having to be rebuilt and painted with white lead before it could be brought aboard.
+A longboat, pinnace and yawl were provided as ship's boats, though the longboat was rotten, having to be rebuilt and painted with white lead before it could be brought aboard.
 These were accompanied by two privately owned skiffs, one belonging to the boatswain John Gathrey, and the other to Banks.
 The ship was also equipped with a set of 28 ft sweeps to allow her to be rowed forward if becalmed or demasted.
-The refitted vessel was commissioned as His Majesty's Bark the Endeavour, to distinguish her from the 4-gun cutter HMS Endeavour.
+The refitted vessel was commissioned as His Majesty's Bark the Endeavour, to distinguish her from the four-gun cutter HMS Endeavour.

-On 21 July 1768, Endeavour sailed to Gallion's Reach to take on armaments to protect her against potentially hostile Pacific island natives.
+On 21 July 1768, Endeavour sailed to Gallions Reach on the Thames to take on armaments to protect her against potentially hostile Pacific island natives.
 Ten 4-pounder cannon were brought aboard, six of which were mounted on the upper deck with the remainder stowed in the hold.
 Twelve swivel guns were also supplied, and fixed to posts along the quarterdeck, sides and bow.
 The ship departed for Plymouth on 30 July, for provisioning and crew boarding of 85, including 12 Royal Marines.
 Cook also ordered that twelve tons of pig iron be brought on board as sailing ballast.